KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_subsurface/README.md

 * `thickness` - local thickness of the object to approximate light transport inside the shape
 * `distortion` - view oriented distortion shifting surface normal
 * `power` - view dependent power of direct translucency
 * `color` - color visible from all angles (simulates global effects)
 * `scale` - view oriented scale

 The proposed extension is largely based on pre-computed local thickness maps where a value of `0.0` simulate translucency and a value of `1.0` simulates opacity.
-There are different ways to compute local thickness, one involves shooting rays through the object, measuring the distance between entry and exit-points.
-Another approach is to invert surface normals and render ambient occlusion to approximate thickness.

-This technique works well for static convex objects, concavities however, are not taken into account when computing local thickness.
-Animated objects (skeletal or morphing) cannot be approximated with this technique as the thickness changes over time.

-The values of some properties (`thickness`, `color`) can be defined using factors and textures.
+The `color` value can be defined using factors and textures.
 If a texture is not given, all respective texture components within this material model are assumed to have a value of `1.0`.
-The factors (`colorFactor`, `thicknessFactor`) scale, in linear space, the components given in the respective textures (`colorTexture`, `thicknessTexture`). `colorTexture` is in sRGB space and must be converted to linear space before being used for any computations.
+The value `colorFactor` scales the components given in the respective texture `colorTexture` linearly. `colorTexture` is in sRGB space and must be converted to linear space before being used for any computations.

 #### Scale